Home >

 Kojagari Lakshmi Puja:

-Kojagari Lakshmi Puja is the worship of Devi Lakshmi.
+Kojagari Lakshmi Puja is the day in which Devi Lakshmi is worshipped.
 This worship is specially prevalent in West Bengal.
-Kojagari Lakshmi Puja falls on Ashwin Poornima.
+Kojagari Lakshmi Puja falls on Aashwina Poornima.

 Refer to: